The Supreme Court OK'd sports gambling. See which states are open for bets.

 Breaking News Emails

-On a recent sweltering afternoon in Las Vegas, the action at the sports book at Mandalay Bay seemed cool — there's baseball and horse racing, but the NFL preseason has just begun and the NBA preseason is weeks away.
+On a recent sweltering afternoon in Las Vegas, the action at the sports book at Mandalay Bay seemed cool — there was baseball and horse racing, but the NFL preseason had just begun and the NBA preseason was weeks away.

-Javi Sulaiman and Emily Force, visiting from Los Angeles, won $100 on a Cubs game earlier in the day, and placed another bet they refused to disclose due to reasons of superstition.
+Javi Sulaiman and Emily Force, visiting from Los Angeles, won $100 on a Cubs game earlier in the day, and placed another bet they refused to disclose out of superstition.

-Sulaiman, 43, said that in his early twenties in Milwaukee he was a "small time bookie" — a business that involved mostly friends — and recalled that when he was a college student in San Diego he and his friends would drive across the border to Tijuana, bet on baseball and drive back and attend classes the next day.
+Sulaiman, 43, said that when he was in his early 20s in Milwaukee he was a "small-time bookie" — a business that involved mostly friends — and recalled that when he was a college student in San Diego he and his friends would drive across the border to Tijuana, Mexico, bet on baseball and drive back and attend classes the next day.

 Such trips across the border may not be necessary in parts of the United States in the near future.
 After the Supreme Court in May overturned a 1992 law prohibiting states from legalizing sports gambling, several states have already legalized it, and others are considering it.

-Note: CORRECTION (Aug.
-13, 2018, 3 p.m.
-ET): An earlier version of this article misstated in a headline when the Supreme Court overturned a law prohibiting states from legalizing sports betting.
-It was three months ago, on May 14, not two months ago.